diojin/mockingjay/docs/books/Digest of Hadoop- The Definitive Guide 4th Edition.md

 1. ZooKeeper is simple
 ZooKeeper is, at its core, a `stripped-down filesystem` that exposes a few simple operations and `some extra abstractions`, such as ordering and notifications.
 2. ZooKeeper is expressive
-The ZooKeeper primitives are a rich set of building blocks that can be used to build a large class of coordination data structures and protocols.
+The ZooKeeper primitives are a rich set of building blocks that can be used to build a large class of `coordination data structures and protocols`.
 Examples include distributed queues, distributed locks, and leader election among a group of peers.
 3. ZooKeeper is highly available
 4. ZooKeeper facilitates loosely coupled interactions
 ZooKeeper interactions support participants that do not need to know about one another.
 For example, ZooKeeper can be used as a rendezvous mechanism so that processes that otherwise don’t know of each other’s existence (or network details) can discover and interact with one another. `Coordinating parties may not even be contemporaneous`, since one process may leave a message in ZooKeeper that is read by another after the first has shut down.